VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [ShaderGif](https://github.com/antoineMoPa/shadergif)
 <--->
-You can make gifs with shaders (glsl) and Javascript (either with raw canvas or with the coder-friendly p5.js library).
+You can make gifs with shaders (glsl) and JavaScript (either with raw canvas or with the coder-friendly p5.js library).
 <--->
 ![](https://github.com/antoineMoPa/shadergif/raw/master/public/screenshot.png?v=1)
 {{< /columns2 >}}